btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 ### Network

-Unsharing the `net` [network namespace] allows for the process to have its own IPv4 and IPv6 stacks, network links, firewall rules and IP routing tables (among others).
+Unsharing the [`net`] network namespace allows for the process to have its own IPv4 and IPv6 stacks, network links, firewall rules and IP routing tables (among others).

 Let's look at the difference between sharing, or inheriting, the `net` namespace from the parent process and unsharing it.

+> See [On Linux Container Networking] for an in-depth look at creating `net` namespaces using the [`ip-netns`] tool.

 #### Sharing

-In the absence of the `--net` option to `unshare`, the `bash` program running in the forked process below will inherit the `--net` namespace from its parent, and we can see this by listing out the processes `ns` directory in `/proc`:
+In the absence of the `net` option to `unshare`, the `bash` program running in the process below will inherit the `net` namespace from its parent, and we can see this in any number of ways.

+List out the process' `ns` directory in `procfs`:

 ```bash
 # On the host.